 Monmouth Park has several options.

-The BetMGM Race & Sportsbook, located at the Borgata Hotel Casino & Spa, has a big room with giant screens, live tellers and self-serve kiosks.
+The BetMGM Race & Sportsbook, located at the Borgata Hotel Casino & Spa in Atlantic City, has a big room with giant screens, live tellers and self-service kiosks.

 Gamblers can tie in a casino experience with their wagers, but must allow a few extra minutes to bet in order to avoid being shut out.